MTG/gaia/README.md

 This library contains source code from the Eigen project (http://eigen.tuxfamily.org/), which is distributed under the LGPLv3 license.

+Cyclops for Qt5 contains source code from the Qt project archive, which is distributed under the terms specified under GNU GPLv3 license.
+This does not work at present.

 This library contains source code from FrogLogic command line parser (http://www.froglogic.com/pg?id=PublicationsFreeware&category=getopt)